bandicoot-imaging-sciences/bivot/README.md

 * switch on Settings > Safari > Motion & Orientation Access, and then
 * reload the page.

 After iOS 13 is released (expected in September 2019) this will get easier as Safari will allow web pages to ask the user for permission to access tilt controls.

+## License

+Bivot is released under the MIT license (see the `LICENSE` file).
+Licenses for additional code adapted into Bivot are in the `Licenses-third-party.md` file.